 Library/Textbook Services works with the Curriculum Department to complete K-12 curriculum fulfillment for textbooks, workbooks and teaching materials year-round.
 Please use the documents below to request teacher or student material, or return curriculum materials.

-The Professional Library @ Serna has just what you need!
-It is a review and circulating library of over 25,000 titles including books aligned to California Curriculum.
+The Professional Library at the Serna Center has just what you need!
+The contemporary collection includes over 25,000 titles and books aligned to California and SCUSD adopted curriculum.

 Teachers can check out up to 30 books for 30 days.

 You can search the entire collection from your school or home.

 The California Department of Education (CDE) adopted the Next Generation Science Standards (NGSS) in 2013 and released the draft instructional framework for Science Education.

 To prepare for the implementation of the new standards, the district collaborated with SCTA in the spring of 2015 to form a committee and develop a comprehensive three-year NGSS implementation plan.